 The gynae team at RCH has been seeing increasing numbers of referrals for labioplasty – 1-2 consults per month over the last few years.
 At least 25% of the time the concern is driven by the mother – so the fact that the images on this site are all adult women is not necessarily a problem – as you may be trying to educate/influence the mother.

 There are two other visual resources which I use.
 Femalia is a book of about 25 images – with a view directly at the perineum.
 This is a small book (I always carry it with me!) can be purchased from Amazon.
 More recently there has been a coffee table book called Vagina 101 – with 101 images of women standing front on view – this is a Melbourne made book.
 Both show a diverse range of appearances, again all adult.

-There has been an 8-fold increase in labioplasty procedures in Australia, across all age groups (except the <10 years and the >55 years) as evidenced by claims using the medicare schedule number.
-As there has been no medical condition that has risen 8 fold in this time, these procedures must reflect cosmetically/culturally driven labioplasties, which by definition are female genital mutilations ( = “any culturally driven genital procedure” – there is no age limitation relating to this WHO definition).
+There has been an 8-fold increase in labioplasty procedures in Australia, across all age groups (except the <10 years and the >55 years) as evidenced by claims using the Medicare schedule number.
+As there has been no medical condition that has risen 8-fold in this time, these procedures must reflect cosmetically/culturally driven labioplasties, which by definition are female genital mutilations.
+This is any culturally driven genital procedure – there is no age limitation relating to this WHO definition).
 FGM is illegal in Australia…